11th & 12th GRADE

 Students must be prepared to follow a code of conduct that would be expected on any live construction site.
 Students must be on time and in proper PPE, follow safety protocol, and act in a professional manner at all times.

 The curriculum is designed to give students an understanding of all facets of construction so that students understand the basic premise of building a skyscraper from under the ground to the roof.
 As such, students will get exposure to all of the construction trades and gravitate to the trade that suits them best.

 WORK BASED LEARNING

-Students will have the opportunity to work a semester for a construction company, primarily members of AGC East Tennessee, as a part of the curriculum.
+Students will have the opportunity to work with construction companies, primarily members of AGC East Tennessee, as a part of the curriculum.
 Students will “earn as they learn” in this opportunity to connect with potential full-time employers.